 wilderness survival skills (2 Days)

-This California wilderness survival course has a "no nonsense" style curriculum, designed to teach you the most effective life-saving skills required to survive in the wilderness or as we call it the "bush".
+This California wilderness survival course has a "no nonsense" style curriculum, designed more for beginners teaching the most effective life-saving skills required to survive in the wilderness or as we call it the "bush".
 You will learn how to take care of your survival essentials: shelter, fire, water, food, signalling, basic First-Aid and bushcraft techniques.
-All learning is hands-on and this course will change your confidence drastically if you should face an outdoor emergency.
-The course location is at 5,000 feet of elevation in temperate forest and meadows therefore comfortable temperatures all year!
+The course location is at 5,000 feet of elevation in temperate forest and meadows therefore cooler temperatures all year!
 For those who want 3 meals a day and the comfort of modern camping gear, then this is the survival course for you.
-This wilderness course keeps a moderate training pace focusing heavily on the survival and bushcraft skills and not on covering ground, therefore hiking is kept to a minimum.
+This wilderness course keeps a moderate training pace focusing heavily on the short term survival and bushcraft skills and not on covering ground, therefore hiking is kept to a minimum.
 No previous outdoor experience required, families with kids welcome!

 Regardless of your experience level, you will walk away prepared with the knowledge and skill set to handle yourself confidently in a survival situation and be more self sufficient in the woods or wilderness.

 Not sure what to expect on this course?
 Watch a short video of us in the field!

 - The Psychological and Physiological Effects of Being in a Survival Situation

 - Fire - learn the bow drill friction fire method.
 Ferro cerium and magnesium fire starters.
 Find and process plant based tinder's. homemade tinder's.
 Make natural char for spark ignition.
 Fire building technique